sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-businessprocess-store/spa-acquire-businessprocess-store.md

 1. Set the following parameters: under **Project Type**, select **Process** > **Business Process** and under **Catalog**, select **Learning Content** and type **Sales Order Approvals**  in the search bar and hit **Enter**.

-    > This sample content is designed to help users to get started in streamlining and digitalizing the processing of approvals for sales orders and can be managed and customized directly by the departments depending on their needs.
+    > This sample content is designed to help users get started in streamlining and digitalizing the processing of approvals for sales orders and can be managed and customized directly by the departments depending on their needs.

     <!-- border -->![Import Business Process](2.ImportBusinessProcess.png)

-2. To add the package,  select **Create from Template**.
+2. To add the entire package,  select **Create from Template**.

     <!-- border -->![Create Project](3.Createfromtemplate.png)